TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Events.rst

 BeforeResourceStorageInitializationEvent
-  This event is dispatched by method :code:`\TYPO3\CMS\Core\Resource\StorageRepository::getStorageObject()` before a Storage object has been fetched.
-The event receives a reference to the Storage.
+  This event is dispatched by method :code:`\TYPO3\CMS\Core\Resource\StorageRepository::getStorageObject()` before a storage object has been fetched.
+The event receives a reference to the storage.

 AfterResourceStorageInitializationEvent
   This event is dispatched by method :code:`\TYPO3\CMS\Core\Resource\StorageRepository::getStorageObject()`